Last updated on May 29th, 2023

 No matter how often you post, only you achieve your goals while the blog post ranks on search engines.
 Ranking on the search is the main goal over how many posts you published.

-If you are a one man ARMY, I’d say that starting at 1-2 posts per week can work better in most cases, which means 8-10 per month.
+If you are a one-man ARMY, I’d say following this blog frequency for 1-2 posts per week can work better in most cases, which means 8-10 per month.

 Normally, 1-2 posts per week are often hard if you write 2500-5000 words articles, in that case, you consider writing 1 post per week, that’s better.